> Decolonization

 Connecting the Dots

-Decolonization is not a standalone agenda—it is a cross-cutting imperative that underpins all dimensions of development in Africa.
+Decolonisation is not a standalone agenda—it is a cross-cutting imperative that underpins all dimensions of development in Africa.
 The continued dominance of colonial knowledge systems, institutional structures, and cultural hierarchies has profound effects on governance, education, economics, and the environment.

-Without decolonization, governance systems remain alien and unresponsive, rooted in foreign legal and political models that exclude rather than empower.
+Without decolonisation, governance systems remain alien and unresponsive, rooted in foreign legal and political models that exclude rather than empower.
 Economic transformation becomes impossible when policies are shaped by external interests, and when African labour, land, and knowledge are continuously devalued.
 Environmental harm intensifies when communities are denied traditional custodianship and are excluded from decisions affecting their land and resources.

 Perhaps most critically, development itself remains distorted when it is defined, measured, and evaluated through foreign lenses.
-A colonized mindset disables collective agency, fragments identity, and normalizes dependence—making people feel like outsiders to their own development processes.
+A colonised mindset disables collective agency, fragments identity, and normalizes dependence—making people feel like outsiders to their own development processes.

-Decolonization reconnects the dots: between identity and agency, between education and empowerment, between history and justice.
+Decolonisation reconnects the dots: between identity and agency, between education and empowerment, between history and justice.
 It provides the foundation for reclaiming voice, rewriting narratives, and rebuilding institutions that reflect Africa’s realities, serve its people, and affirm its worth

 Our Goal